amirdy/dog-breed-classification/README.md

 # Dog Breed Classification

-This is a <ins>Classification</ins> project.
-A Web Application that receives a picture of a dog as input and returns its breed as output.
+This is a <ins>Classification</ins> project; a Web Application that receives a dog picture as input and returns its breed as output.
 The model predicts the breed from 150 different breeds.

 ![Demo](README_Files/Demo.png)
 <ins>[LIVE DEMO]()</ins>&nbsp;&nbsp;&nbsp;<ins>[Computer Preview](#computer-preview)</ins>&nbsp;&nbsp;&nbsp;